 The next and final area of this profile is the cooling section.
 A typical requirement for the cooling segment is less than −6 °C/s.

+Since the process has been defined and the process limits have been set, we need instrumentation to measure the heat.
+We use a thermocouple for this purpose.
 A thermocouple is a sensor that measures temperature.
 It is an electrical device that comprises of two dissimilar electrical conductors that form electrical junctions at differing temperatures.
 This change in temperature change at the junction produces a temperature-dependent voltage.
 Then this voltage can be interpreted to measure temperature.
-And yes, we use these thermocouples to measure the thermal profile.
+Therefore we use these thermocouples to measure the thermal profile.

-As we know, no process can be full-proof.
+As we know, no process can be fool-proof.
 Hence, you need to consider both your substrate as well as the method for optimum results.
-Each of them yields different success for different methods.
+Each of them yields varying success for different methods.

 There is a range of factors affecting the accuracy of your profile.
 The most common of them is an improper thermocouple attachment.
 It can cause noise, i.e., zigzagging or erratic thermocouple reading on a profile graph.
-For precise charting, thermocouples are attached to areas that are unlike in terms of mass, location and known trouble spots.
-Good thermocouple attachment is a solid contact with the surface of the product sans any air current.
-Another point that you should note and remember is the wearing of the thermocouples.
+For precise charting, you need to attach thermocouples to areas that vary in terms of mass, location, and known trouble spots.
+Good thermocouple attachment involves solid contact with the surface of the product sans any air current.

 Simulating output as closely as possible during profiling is useful.
-Insert the board into the oven, in the same manner, as you expect it during production.
-Preferably profile the product with a fully loaded oven, you should duly note that characteristics of an oven usually vary significantly between loaded and unloaded.
+For this, insert the board into the oven, in the same manner, as you would during production.
+It is best practice to profile the product with a fully loaded oven, you should duly note that the characteristics of an oven usually vary significantly between loaded and unloaded.
 You must allow the product to cool down to the room temperature between the profile runs.
 Otherwise, it will most likely cause some exponential errors.